A Step by Step Guide: How to Germinate Marijuana Seeds

-- When the seeds have popped already and tiny roots appear, it is a sign that it is now ready for planting.
+- What exactly do germinated cannabis seeds look like?
+When the seeds have popped already and tiny white roots appear, it is a sign that it is now ready for planting.

 - Use tweezers to remove the seeds.
 If in case it gets stuck to the paper towel, spray it with water to remove it easily.
 Do not force it out to avoid damage to the seed.

 - Now you are ready for planting.
 The seeds should be planted right away.